-(Amended on 1 February 2008 and on 11 September 2009)
+(Amended on 1 February 2008, on 11 September 2009 and on 23 February 2011)

 - 1. A preliminary objection concerning: - a) the jurisdiction of the Chamber, - b) any issue which requires the termination of prosecution; - c) nullity of procedural acts made after the indictment is filed shall be raised no later than 30 (thirty) days after the Closing Order becomes final, failing which it shall be inadmissible.